npgsql/doc/conceptual/Npgsql/faq.md

 But the reality is even more grim than that.
 Even if Npgsql checked whether a connection is live before handing it out of the pool, there's nothing guaranteeing that the connection won't break 1 millisecond after that check - it's a total race condition.
 So the check wouldn't just degrade performance, it would also be largely useless.
 The reality of network programming is that I/O errors can occur at any point, and your code must take that into account if it has high reliability requirements.
 Resilience/retrying systems can help you with this; take a look at [Polly](https://github.com/App-vNext/Polly) as an example.

-One thing which Npgsql can do to help a bit, is the [keepalive feature](https://www.npgsql.org/doc/keepalive.html); this does a roundtrip with PostgreSQL every e.g. 1 second - including when the connection is idle in the pool - and destroy it if an I/O error occurs.
+One thing which Npgsql can do to help a bit, is the [keepalive feature](https://www.npgsql.org/doc/keepalive.html); this does a roundtrip with PostgreSQL every e.g. 1 second - including when the connection is idle in the pool - and destroys it if an I/O error occurs.
 However, depending on timing, you may still get a broken connection out of the pool - unfortunately there's simply no way around that.

 ## <a name="unknown_type">I get an exception "The field field1 has a type currently unknown to Npgsql (OID XXXXX).
 You can retrieve it as a string by marking it as unknown".</a>